Levoric-Learn/community-meeting/README.md

 If you have any questions or need assistance, reach out to us via our [Support Page](https://support.levoriclearn.com) or [GitHub Repository](https://github.com/levoric-learn).

 Thank you for being part of our mission.
-Let’s code, collaborate, and create a better world!
+Let’s code, collaborate, and create a better world.